aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 3 placed in the spell you can add either an extra target or increase the duration by 8 hours.

 **Global**: The spell is cast upon a square/point on the ground or water adjacent to the caster.
 All water within 300ft of that spot can be crossed on foot.
-If extra MP dice are used for the casting of the spell, the range increases by 300ft per extra MP dice.
+If extra MP dice are used for the casting of the spell, the range increases by 300ft per 2 MP dice above 6.

 ___
 ### Water Ward